 Japan’s genius Hayao Miyazaki has plenty of movies that kids of all ages can watch, like My Neighbor Totoro, Ponyo, Spirited Away.
 Princess Mononoke isn’t one of them.
 It’s easily his scariest film—in one scene, for instance, a character’s limbs get severed off, and also one of his best.

 Japanese viewers of all ages quickly took to Princess Mononoke—it raked in 150 million during its seven-month theatrical run.
 The scope is epic: After his village gets rampaged upon by a wild boar, a prince named Ashitaka goes on a journey to find a deer god while combating against a wolf god’s destruction of Earth’s landscape.

 That’s right, Princess Mononoke is an eco-friendly message movie disguised as a young warrior’s tale.

 Director: Andrew Stanton

 Stars: Albert Brooks, Ellen DeGeneres, Alexander Gould

-Pixar studios have some of the best storytellers on their team and each film they produce can tug your heart strings just as much as it can make you laugh like you’re six again.
-Centred around a story of love, courage and determination, Finding Nemo sends viewers through the ocean to bring a family back together.
+Since Pixar studios have some of the best storytellers in their team, each film they produce can tug your heart strings.
+Finally, Centred around a story of love, courage and determination, Finding Nemo sends viewers through the ocean to bring a family back together.

-Coupled with hilarious characters, stellar animation, and a catchy soundtrack, Finding Nemo is still as popular today as it was during its initial release ten years ago.
+Most of all, it is coupled with hilarious characters, stellar animation, and a catchy soundtrack.
+Finally, Finding Nemo is still as popular today as it was during its initial release ten years ago.

 7. My Neighbour Totoro (1988)